hscells/pybool_ir/README.md

 ## Getting started

+**UPDATE!** I've started another project that pre-builds pylucene for you, making it pip-installable.
+Unfortunately due to limitations in the Python packaging ecosystem, it's still not as easy as `pip install pylucene`...
+For installation instructions, see: [pylucene-packaged](https://github.com/hscells/pylucene-packaged).

 The following instructions will get you a copy of the project up and running on your local machine for development and research purposes.
 The project can currently be installed locally, or using a docker image.
 We are still working on getting the library easily installable via PyPI.